NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 ## <a name="Summary">Summary</a>

 This program contains scripts for any experiments and tests that require programming any of the motors controlling the rodent tilt platform.
+It features a number of modes that operate differently and which are dependent on a number of different keys in the config file.

 MONA accepts the following files, **which must be provided by the user**:
 |Terminology          |Contents                                                |Accepted File Formats|